h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 - Each conditional distribution is a normal distribution with mean $\mu_{Y|X} = \rho \cdot X$
 - The width of each conditional distribution is the same, reflecting constant conditional variance $\sigma^2_{Y|X} = \sigma^2_Y(1-\rho^2)$

+Conditioning on specific values of one variable reveals important properties of the relationship between variables in a bivariate normal distribution:

+1. **Shape of Conditional Distributions**: For bivariate normal distributions, all conditional distributions are normal, regardless of the conditioning value.

+2. **Changing Mean**: As we vary the conditioning value (X), the mean of the conditional distribution (Y|X) shifts along the regression line.
+For a standard bivariate normal with correlation ρ:
+   - The conditional mean follows E[Y|X=x] = ρx
+   - This linear relationship is the foundation of regression analysis

+3. **Constant Variance**: The variance of Y|X remains constant regardless of the value of X:
+   - Var(Y|X) = σ²ᵧ(1-ρ²)
+   - Stronger correlation leads to smaller conditional variance

 Here's an animation sequence showing how conditional distributions change as we vary the value of $X$:

 ![Conditional Distribution (X = -2.0)](../Images/Contour_Plot_Visual_Answer/conditional_demo_frame_1.png)